ykxvqze/bash_projects/README.md

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/auditscan.sh">auditscan.sh</a>: interactive script for server security auditing and hardening.
 Note: option -a activates an audit-only mode (i.e. no hardening actions are executed).

-<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/scansec/scansec.sh">scansec.sh</a>: improved replacement for `auditscan.sh`.
+<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/scansec/scansec.sh">scansec.sh</a>: improved replacement for `auditscan.sh` on Debian-based systems.
 It operates on a set of test files which explicitly contains the audit rules and can be independently expanded to include more rules.
 In this design, the rules are not hard-coded into the script itself, which only handles the display and report.
 <!--
 ```
 auditscan.sh